E.P. "Tom" Sawyer State Park

 The range has target distances of 10, 20, 30, and 40 yards and 10 and 15 meters.
 It is free and open to the public.
 Only field tipped arrows are allowed to be used at the Archery Range.
 Group archery lessons are available for your scout troop, civic organization, or business.
 Lessons are offered in Spring & Fall.
 Our instructors are National Archery in the Schools Program (NASP) Certified.
 Call for information about leagues and tournaments!
 Contact the Recreation Department at 502-429-7270 for more information, pricing, and availability.

 Many of our year round residents are easily found throughout the winter months, including chickadees, nuthatches, wrens, cardinals, sparrows, robins, and woodpeckers.
 The neotropical migrants are found in the park during the spring and summer.
 A special treat is to hear and possibly see the mating flights of the American Woodcock.
 Simply go out at dusk any evening in March near one of the brushy fields (by Hurstbourne parking lot is best)and you will start to hear the single raspy “peent” calls of the staging males.
 Suddenly, a male takes flight while giving a continuous series of chirps and twitters as it climbs in a large spiral to a height of several hundred feet.
 It will return in a series of swooping dives, still chirping away, to land within a few feet of where it started.
 This show will repeat for about half an hour after dusk.
-And come see our watchable wildlife at the new bird blind.
 Some of the more common birds you will see are cardinals, tufted titmice, robins, chickadees, and Carolina wrens.
 Bring your list of birds or get a bird list from the Recreation Office.

 The park features a BMX track that is considered one of the best in the country and hosts the National BMX Grand Championships every Labor Day Weekend.
 All riders must wear protective gear and comply with park and track rules.
 Derby City BMX holds races here Wednesdays and Saturdays from early spring through the fall months.
 The track is open from March 1 - October 31 and is open to the public when races are not being held.
 There is a fee for racing.
 Visit www.derbycitybmx.org.